jerrydevelopermx/jerrydevelopermx/README.md

-## Hi there!! 👋 I am a Software engineer with 15+ years of experience, mainly in
+## Hi there!! 👋

-consulting and FinTech industries.
-Specialized in web technologies as a Full Stack developer through the whole software development lifecycle.
+I am a Software engineer with 15+ years of experience, mainly in consulting and FinTech industries.
+Specialized in web technologies as a full-stack developer through the whole software development lifecycle.
 Highly adept in leading engineering teams to achieve optimal and functional implementations for increasing business efficiency while delivering world-class solutions to clients.